Eric Haase Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in the league.
+- The Mariners pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mariners have a 3.76 team ERA that ranks fifth among all league pitching staffs.
+- The Mariners have the fifth-ranked team ERA among all MLB pitching staffs (3.76).

-- Mariners pitchers combine to surrender the third-fewest home runs in baseball (89 total, one per game).
+- Mariners pitchers combine to surrender the second-fewest home runs in baseball (92 total, one per game).

-- The right-hander's most recent time out came on Saturday against the Houston Astros, when he tossed seven innings, surrendering no earned runs while giving up five hits.
+- The righty's last time out came on Friday, July 7 against the Houston Astros, when he went 6 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.